Moon (2009 film): Plot

 After an oil crisis, Lunar Industries makes a fortune by building Sarang Station, a facility on the far side of the Moon to mine the alternative fuel helium-3.
 The facility requires only one human to maintain operations and launch canisters bound for Earth containing helium-3.
 Samuel Bell has two weeks before ending his three-year work contract there.
 (Note: A computer screen shows a date of 2035 in one scene towards the end.)
 Chronic communication problems have disabled all live communications with Earth and limit him to occasional recorded messages from his wife Tess, who was pregnant with their daughter Eve when he left.

 Sam begins to suffer from hallucinations of a teenage girl and a disheveled man.
 One such image distracts him while he is out recovering a canister, causing him to crash his rover and fall unconscious.

 Sam awakes in the base infirmary with no memory of the accident.
 He overhears GERTY, an artificial intelligence which assists him, having a live chat with Lunar Industries management, despite the apparent communications failure.
 Lunar Industries orders Sam to remain on base and says that a rescue team will arrive for repairs.
 Suspicious, Sam fakes an emergency to persuade GERTY to let him outside.
 He travels to the crashed rover and finds his unconscious doppelganger.
-He takes the double back to the base and tends to his injuries.
+He takes the double back to the base, and GERTY tends to his injuries.
 The two Sams start to wonder if one of them is a clone of the other.
 After an argument and physical altercation, GERTY reveals that they are both clones of the original Sam Bell.
 GERTY activated the newest clone after the crash and convinced him that he was at the beginning of his three-year contract.
 His memories of his wife and daughter are implanted.